Zeugwerk/Twinpack/README.md

 <img src="/images/twinpack_publish.png" width="370" />
 </p>

-After the initial upload of your library as a package, you may publish newer versions of your library or you can also modify the current version by right clicking on the PLC item and then on 'Twinpack' -> 'Modify...'.
+After the initial upload of your library as a package, you may publish newer versions of your library or you can also modify the current version by right clicking on the PLC item and then on **Twinpack** -> **Modify...**.
 Users of Twinpack will be notified whenever a newer version is available in the Twinpack Catalog.

 ## Further information